25 Fascinating Honey Bee Facts to Sweeten the Mind

 4. Queen bees have only one responsibility: to lay eggs.

-5. Super interesting honey bee fact: Bees have five eyes—two for color, light and direction of light; and three for measuring light.
+5. Super interesting honey bee fact: Bees have five eyes.

 6. Where and when bees sleep is determined by their age and their jobs.

 Bees have a unique sleeping pattern, characterized by short bouts of rest rather than long, continuous sleep.
 They take frequent micro-naps throughout the day and night, totaling around 5-8 hours of sleep in a 24-hour period.
 They are the ultimate power nappers.
 During these quick breaks, worker bees can be found resting inside the hive, clinging to the honeycomb or other bees.
 They often sleep in groups, creating a cozy communal atmosphere for their well-deserved catnaps.

 7. Bees are cold-blooded insects; they vibrate their wings to stay warm.

 Bees vibrate to stay warm through a behavior called “thermoregulation.”
 When the temperature drops, worker bees gather together and create a cluster, tightly packed with their bodies touching.
 Then, they rapidly contract and relax their beating wings, generating heat through friction.
 This vibrating movement raises the temperature within the cluster, helping them maintain the critical warmth needed for their survival during cold weather.

 8. Baby queen bees dine exclusively on royal jelly.